Bromley Contingent

 The Bromley Contingent were a group of followers of the Sex Pistols.
 The name was coined by Melody Maker journalist Caroline Coon, after the town of Bromley where some of them lived.
 They helped popularise the fashion of the early UK punk movement.

 Members

-The core members of the group included Siouxsie Sioux, Steven Severin, Billy Idol, Simon 'Six' Barker, Debbie Juvenile (née Wilson), Linda Ashby, Philip Sallon, Simone Thomas, Bertie 'Berlin' Marshall, Tracie O'Keefe and Sharon Hayman.
-Soo Catwoman, another early punk aficionado, is often described as a member in later press, though Catwoman and members of the Bromley contingent later dispute this.
-There were other members who, although very important to the group, did not become more recognised within the later punk scene; names such as Angel and Ruth were remembered, especially by Siouxsie.
+The core members of the group included Siouxsie Sioux, Steven Severin, Billy Idol, Simon 'Six' Barker, Debbie Juvenile (née Wilson), Linda Ashby, Philip Sallon, Simone Thomas, Bertie 'Berlin' Marshall, Tracie O'Keefe, and Sharon Hayman.
+Soo Catwoman, another early punk aficionado, is often described as a member in later press, though Catwoman and members of the Bromley Contingent later dispute this.